-Directors of the General Partner who are not officers or employees of either the Company or PanEnergy receive a stipend of \$15,000 per annum, \$750 for attendance at each meeting of the Board of Directors, \$750 for attendance at each meeting of a committee of the Board of Directors and reimbursement of expenses incurred in connection with attendance at a meeting of the Board of Directors or a committee of the Board of Directors.
+Directors of the General Partner who are neither officers nor employees of either the Company or Duke Energy receive a stipend of \$15,000 per annum, \$750 for attendance at each meeting of the Board of Directors, \$750 for attendance at each meeting of a committee of the Board of Directors and reimbursement of expenses incurred in connection with attendance at a meeting of the Board of Directors or a committee of the Board of Directors.
 Each outside director who serves as chairman of a committee of the Board of Directors receives an additional stipend of \$2,000 per annum.
-Mr. Clay was compensated \$1,400 pursuant to the terms of the personal contract discussed in Item 10 above.

 Messrs.
-Thacker, Hendrix, Mazanec, P. M. Anderson and D. H. Anderson were not compensated for their services as directors, and it is not anticipated that any compensation for service as a director will be paid in the future to directors who are full-time employees of PanEnergy, the General Partner or any of their affiliates.
+Thacker, Anderson, Hackett and Mogg and Ms. Shaw were not compensated for their services as directors, and it is not anticipated that any compensation for service as a director will be paid in the future to directors who are full-time employees of Duke Energy, the General Partner or any of their affiliates.

-The following table reflects cash compensation paid or accrued by the General Partner for the years ended December 31, 1996, 1995 and 1994, with respect to its Chief Executive Officer and the executive officers (collectively, the "Named Officers").
+The following table reflects cash compensation paid or accrued by the General Partner for the years ended December 31, 1997, 1996 and 1995, with respect to its Chief Executive Officer and the executive officers (collectively, the "Named Officers").